Program Overview

 This 12-week program is specifically designed for adults 40 and over who want to build strength and muscle while protecting their joints.
 As we age, recovery becomes more important, and joint health takes priority over maximum weights.

 This program emphasizes sustainable training practices that you can maintain for decades, not just weeks or months.
+Always consult with your healthcare provider before starting any new exercise program, especially if you have pre-existing conditions.

 Why This Program Works for 40+